Dr4kerKH/Dr4kerKH/README.md

 <div style="text-align: justify">

-I'm a final year student pursuing Bachelors's in Computer Science 🎓 from Angelo State University, TX 🏛.
+I'm a senior year student pursuing Bachelors's in Computer Science 🎓 from Angelo State University, TX 🏛.
 I also hold B.A. in English for Professional Communication.
 I love learning about technologies mostly related to AI/Data-driven💡.
 I would to explore new technologies and leverage data-driven insight to solve real-life problems in various industries ✨.
 Apart from that I also love coding 💻, analyzing data 📊, and photography 📷/ writing 📝.
 I'm currently into Data Scientist/Analyst where perfecting my skills both from technicals standpoint to data-storytelling/communication 🤓.

 </div>

 <img align="right" height="270px" alt="GIF" src="https://i.pinimg.com/originals/e4/26/70/e426702edf874b181aced1e2fa5c6cde.gif" />

-- 🔭 I’m currently working on SWE mobile app and Data Pipeline/Analysis for Cybersecurity.
+- 🔭 I’m currently working on SWE mobile app and Data Pipeline/Analysis for Cybersecurity Team.
 - 🌱 I’m currently learning FastAPI, Flutter, and Docker.
 - 💬 Ask me anything 👻
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/sonpaorong-muchhim-8b712b2a5/)